-I do not wish over-intellectualize the process of understanding cartoons like the ones above: we are certainly not aware of making any conscious inferences about the content of Figure 3, and we do not consciously use symbols like the emanata in Figure 4 in a reflective manner (indeed, it is easy to fail to consciously notice them entirely).
-Nonetheless, thanks to most readers' familiarity with the relevant representational forms and conventions, these cues enable us to effortlessly represent the artists' desired content, in spite of the fact that this content is underdetermined by the purely pictorial aspects of the image in question.
+I do not wish over-intellectualize the process of understanding cartoons like the ones above: we do not normally consciously use symbols like the emanata in Figure 4 in a reflective manner (indeed, it is easy to fail to consciously notice them entirely).
+Nonetheless, thanks to most readers' familiarity with the relevant representational forms and conventions, these cues enable us to effortlessly represent the appropriate content, in spite of the fact that this content is underdetermined by the purely pictorial aspects of the image in question.
 This suggests that, to the extent that properties like 'looking drunk' feature among the contents of perceptual categorization, they rely at least in part on elements whose semantic contents go beyond merely pictorial forms of representation.